YianniByte/University-Admissions-Dashboard/README.md

 ## General Summary

-Dashboard and reports on international student migration to select universities
+Power BI Dashboard and reports on international student migration to select universities

 ## Scope

 * For university admissions teams/executives for most universities.
 * I grouped the data into 3 clear categories (Locations, Degrees, Placements) to better gather detailed insights for specific metrics on the dashboard.
 * Note that the data is synthetic but realistic.
+* The .pbix file can be downloaded and interacted with in MS Power BI desktop.

 ## Key Reports and Insights